Butuanon people

 The Butuanon, also known interchangeably by the endonym Lapaknon, are an ethnolinguistic group who primarily inhabit the region of Caraga, Philippines.

-They are part of the wider Bisaya peoples.
+They are part of the wider Visayan peoples.

 Area

 Butuanons live in the provinces of Agusan del Norte and Agusan del Sur.
 Some live in Misamis Oriental or in Surigao del Norte, all of which are in the northeastern corner of Mindanao.